archithvenkatesh/arbitrage-bot/README.md

 ### 4. Fetch Live Data

-Click the **"Refresh Data"** button to fetch real-time market data from both platforms.
+Click the **"Refresh Data"** button to fetch real-time market data.
+The first run will take a few minutes to build the vector index.

 ## 📊 How It Works